1997 World Series: Aftermath

-The Indians would go on to win the AL Central three of the following four years, however would not return to the World Series during this time.
+gave up a 3-1 series lead and allowed the Chicago Cubs to win their first World Series in 108 years.
+Coincidentally, the Indians suffered a Game 7 defeat in extra-innings, just like the 1997 team.

 The core of the 1990s Indians teams would break up in the early 2000s, most notably with Manny Ramirez joining the Boston Red Sox in 2001 and Jim Thome joining the Philadelphia Phillies in 2003.
 The 1997 Indians failed to end the Cleveland sports curse, which stood at 33 years since the 1964 Cleveland Browns won the city's most recent championship.
 The Curse would eventually end in 2016, when the Cleveland Cavaliers won the NBA Title, giving the city its first major sports title in 52 years.

 The total attendance of 403,627 fans is the second-largest in World Series history.
 The high attendance is due to the fact that the series went the full seven games and the large seating capacity at Pro Player Stadium.
 All four games played in Miami had over 67,000 in attendance.
 This Series only trails the 1959 World Series, which drew 420,784 spectators.
 That Series had three of its six games played at the Los Angeles Memorial Coliseum and drew over 92,000 for each game played at the Coliseum.

+Edgar Rentería, the player who drove in the winning run to win the World Series for the Marlins, would win a World Series MVP 13 years later as a San Francisco Giant in the 2010.